FelipeMalacarne/rock-paper-scissor/README.md

 # rock-paper-scissor
-Rock Paper and Scissor webpage
+Rock Paper and Scissor game with HTML CSS and JS